 Louise performs regularly with the pianist Aleksandar Madzar with whom she has recorded a recital disc for INTIM MUSIK of sonatas by Schnittke, Carter and Rachmaninoff.

-At the age of 25 Louise was one of the youngest ever professors to be appointed at the Guildhall School of Music & Drama.
-She also began teaching at the Yehudi Menuhin School, a relationship which continued until 2006.
-From 2007-2014 she taught at the Bern University of Arts.
+At the age of 25 Louise was one of the youngest ever professors to be appointed to the Guildhall School of Music & Drama.
+She also began teaching at the Yehudi Menuhin School a relationship which continued until 2006.
 Louise was appointed Head of Strings at the Guildhall in 2010.
 She has given masterclasses in France, Germany, Switzerland, Serbia, Singapore, Australia and throughout the U.K. From 2007 until 2014 she teached as a ‘Cello Professor at the Hochschule in Bern Switzerland.